 Table 3 shows OCT biomarkers at baseline and at every point in the follow-up.
 CST, CAT, and CV were consistently lower at 1 and 4 months compared to baseline.
-Comparing these factors with Tukey posthoc only CST showed an increase between 1 and 4 months (contrast 70.88±28.70, p=0.04), while CAT and CV did not substantially differ.
-Concerning the other studied biomarkers, no other differences were highlighted apart from large ICS (>200 microns) which showed a consistent reduction from 32 patients at baseline to 19 at 1 month and 22 at 4 months (p<0.001).
+Comparing these factors with Tukey post-hoc only CST showed an increase between 1 and 4 months (contrast 70.88±28.70, p=0.04), while CAT and CV did not substantially differ.
+Regarding the other biomarkers studied, no other differences were observed except from large ICS (>200 microns) which exhibited a consistent decrease from 32 patients at baseline to 19 at 1 month and 22 at 4 months (p<0.001).
 Additionally, we evaluated the same biomarkers at both 1 month and 4 months, stratifying the included eyes into naïve and treated eyes.
 As shown in Table 4, we did not find any significant differences between naïve and treated eyes in their response to DEX-I treatment.
-The subsequent analysis was performed to evaluate the potential influence of the morphological binomial parameters before treatment on the CST during the follow-up.
-After the panel regression analysis, we identified SND as a potential negative prognostic factor for CST increase at 4 months (Figure 2).
+The potential influence of the morphological binomial parameters before treatment on the CST during the follow-up has been evaluted through a panel regression analysis.
+As a result of the model, we identified SND as a potential negative prognostic factor for CST increase at 4 months (Figure 2).

 To identify final predictors for ETDRS improvement ≥5 letters at one month, we run the stepwise logistic regression analysis (cons. -3.93, CI: -7.72 to -0.12, pseudo R2= 0.14, p=0.043) and thicker CST was retained as the unique predictor for visual improvement at 1 month (coeff.
 0.01, CI 0.00 to 0.01, p=0.044).
 We performed an analogous model to assess visual improvement at 4 months that did not highlight any predictive factor (cons.0.91, CI: -1.56 to 3.38, pseudo R2=0.16 p=0.468).
 Safety analysis revealed no major complications such as endophthalmitis or insert dislocation to the anterior chamber.
 No patient showed signs of glaucoma before the DEX-I. Five (15.15%) patients showed elevated intraocular pressure (IOP) at the 1-month follow-up that required topical medications.
-In Figure 3 the trend of IOP elevation is shown with a peak at 1 month (mean 17.6±8.3) with no substantial differences when stratified by naïve and non-naïve (treated) eyes.
+In Figure 3 the trend of IOP elevation is shown with a peak at 1-month (mean 17.6±8.3) with no substantial differences when stratified by naïve and non-naïve (treated) eyes.
 Overall, 4 patients (12.1%) of patients showed an elevated IOP that required topical therapy.
 At the 4-month follow up the number of patients that required topical medications due to elevated IOP was 3 (9.1%).

 Discussion

-The present retrospective observational study aimed to evaluate the impact of various OCT characteristics on the visual acuity of DME patients, as well as to evaluate the safety and efficacy of DEX-I on clinical parameters such as IOP, visual improvement, and CST reduction.
+The main objective of this retrospective observational study was to assess the influence of different baseline OCT characteristics on the visual acuity of patients with DME during the initial months following DEX-I treatment.
 Our results suggest that thicker CST at baseline may be a predictor for visual improvement at one month, and subfoveal neuroretinal detachment SND may be a negative prognostic factor for CST increase at 4 months.